Taruffi/Landing_Page_register/README.md

 # Blood Donors register
 This is a simple project to show how a Register Landig Page works.

-*Core Dependencies: Postgresql Server, Node.JS, HTML, CSS and Javascript.*
+*Core Dependencies: PostgreSQL, Node.JS, HTML, CSS and Javascript.*

 ## Functionalities
 - Hide and Apper the register form